nbice1/First-Order-Logic/README.md

 After running evaluator(), you can input "model", "evaluate", or "exit".

 You should first define a model.
 After typing "model", you will be prompted to specify a domain of objects (separate inputs with commas).
 An example would be: 1,2,3,4.
 Note that the python "eval()" function is used to determine the intended datatypes.
+Unfortunately, only finite models are definable within this system.

 After specifying the domain, you will be prompted to specify the interpretations of expressions in the language. '=' is already interpreted as identity by default.
 First, specify an expression.
 Expressions should consist of letters and numerals.
 Constants begin with a lower-case letter or a numeral and predicates begin with an upper-case letter or '='.
 Note that 'T', 'F', 'U', 'X', and 'v' have logical meanings and should not be used.